awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	aws autoscaling create-auto-scaling-group --cli-input-json file://asg.json
 	```

+	>Note: This command will not return any output if it is successful.

-1. Browse to the Auto Scaling console at [https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
+1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
 Take a look at the instances it has deployed.

 ### 9\.
 Seed the database with application data

-1. Browse to the Amazon RDS console at [https://console.aws.amazon.com/rds/home?#dbinstances:](https://console.aws.amazon.com/rds/home?#dbinstances:) to monitor your database deployment.
+1. Browse to the [Amazon RDS console](https://console.aws.amazon.com/rds/home?#dbinstances:) to monitor your database deployment.
 Click on your database name.
 Under **Summary**, the **DB instance status** should be **available**.
 If it isn't quite ready (perhaps still doing the initial backup), you can hit refresh every couple of minutes and wait for it to be in the **available** state.

 1. In the **Connect** section, find the **Endpoint** of the database instance (e.g. **runningamazonec2workloadsatscale.ckhifpaueqm7.us-east-1.rds.amazonaws.com**
 ).